Let’s pause to think about group brainstorming for a second…

 Another thing relating to our brains (everything does, though, really…) 🤓 Brainwriting is a strategy of producing and developing ideas, but instead of developing your own, you’re going to expand others’.

-- Lay out the problems or the topic that your crew needs to work on.
+- Lay out the problems or topics your crew needs to work on.

 - Give all of them 5-10 minutes to think about it and write their ideas on pieces of paper, without saying anything.